XiaWenjun1/CW2024/README.md

 - **Background Music Control**: The settings screen allows setting the background music via a toggle.
 - **Game Sound Control**: The settings screen allows setting the explosion sound via a toggle.
 - **Close Settings Screen**: Returns to the main screen and removes the blur effect.

-### Scene Switching

-- **Return to Main Screen and Scene Switching**: The game supports switching between the main and game screens, automatically pausing or restarting animations as needed.

 ### ActiveActor